ridhimanwazir/python-webapp-cicd/README.md

 # Python-webapp
-Deploying Python webapp on miniKube using CI/CD with Jenkins
+Deploying Python webapp on miniKube using CI/CD with Jenkins in `Ubuntu 22.04`

 ## Step 1 — Install Java, Jenkins, Docker, Trivy, minikube, Ansible, and helm